-Year to Year to

-31 January 31 January
+Year to 31 January 2024 £'000 Year to 31 January 2023 £'000

-2023 2022

-£'000 £'000
+Income:

-Directors' remuneration 103 109
+Directors' remuneration 86 103

-Directors' employer's national insurance 9 4
+Directors' employer's national insurance 3 9

-Directors' expenses 2 2
+Directors' expenses 1 2

-Auditor's remuneration - audit of statutory financial statements 45 35
+Auditor's remuneration - audit of statutory financial statements 50 45

-Administration fee 71 94
+Administration fee 78 71

-Company secretarial services 48 -
+Company secretarial services 55 48

-Other expenses 310 270
+Other expenses 264 310

+Total income expenses 537 588

+Capital:

+Transaction costs on investment transactions charged to capital 13

-588 514
+Total 550 588

 The Company has no employees.
 The Directors are therefore the only key management personnel.
 Details of Directors' remuneration are provided in the audited section of the directors' remuneration report on page 44.